-The fresh water tank on your 301 CC can be filled at the cap labeled "WATER" on the starboard deck gunwale.
-To pressurize the system, flip the switch labeled "FRESH WASH DOWN" on the switch panel at the helm.
+The 25-gallon fresh water tank on your new Cobia can be filled at the cap labeled "WATER" on the starboard transom next to the walk-thru door.
+The hose nozzle is on the starboard aft bulkhead.
+To pressurize the system, flip the switch labeled "FRESH WATER" on the switch panel at the helm.
 You can leave this switch in the ON position while the boat is in use.
 The pump has an internal pressure switch that allows the pump to turn on and off as needed.
-This model has a 25-gallon fresh water tank.